METALS-Copper retreats after early spurt as equities recover

 By James Regan

-SYDNEY, June 7 London copper traded lower on Wednesday as investors turned positive on equities after an initial flight to commodities ahead of key events unfolding this week.
+SYDNEY, June 7 (Reuters) - London copper traded lower on Wednesday as investors turned positive on equities after an initial flight to commodities ahead of key events unfolding this week.

 With British elections, a European Central Bank policy meeting where policymakers may take a less dovish stance, and former FBI director James Comey's Senate testimony all set for Thursday, investors are wary of taking big positions in stock markets.